csci430-os/assg01/README.md

 **runSimulation()** method.
 The final unit tests load programs and call the **runSimulation()** method to see if they halt when expected and end up with the expected final calculations in memory and in the AC.
-Your `runSimulation()` For this assignment you have been given the code for the `runSimulation()` method.
+You have been given the code for the `runSimulation()` method.
 However this method calls your `fetch()` and `execute()` member function implementations, so the code is commented out.
 Uncomment the implementation of `runSimulation()` and enable the Task 7 tests.

+Likewise, there is a small bit of code in the `operator<<()` function near the bottom of the source file that has been commented out.
+This loop uses the `peekAddress()` member function that you implemented in task 3.
+You need to uncomment this loop so that full simulations and system tests will work.
+If you get compilation errors here, you may have failed to declare `translateAddress()` and `peekAddress()` as `const` member functions.
+These functions do not change the state of a simulation, so they should be safe to be used if a constant reference is passed somewhere.

 If your implementations of the previous member functions are correct, you should be able to successfully run full simulations now and pass the Task 7 tests.

 Once you have completed this task and are satisfied with your solution, commit your changes to the `Feedback` pull request of your GitHub classroom